OFFICE: Life Sciences Building, Room 3-19, 516.572.9630

 seat in Nursing is highly competitive and is dependent upon the number of applications,

-the number of available seats, and the applicant's ranking according to grade point
+the number of available seats, and the applicant's ranking according to quality point

-average for the courses applicable to the Nursing curriculum.
-Ten (10) additional
+average for the courses applicable to the Nursing and TEAS Test score for the Math,

 Departmental Requirements and Guidelines: